Elbow Wrist and Hand Pain Physiotherapy Edmonton

 Cubital Tunnel syndrome

 Cubital tunnel syndrome is another type of nerve compression injury that frequently results in elbow, wrist, and hand pain.
 It is produced by repeated pressure on the ulnar nerve, which is located within the elbow and is often referred to as the “funny bone.”
 When the cubital tunnel and adjacent nerves are compressed, pain, numbness, and tingling can occur, most commonly in the ring and pinky fingers.
+Elbow wrist hand pain can become confusing, and getting professional help will assist your pain recovery period.

 Bursitis of the Elbow